 The modules consist of two interactive lectures at the start of the week.
 In the lecture, updated and selected support material is offered to the participants, so they can improve or consolidate their knowledge.

-A six-month online and fully interactive course during which energy regulatory principles and case studies are studied together in-depth in a well-structured, flexible e-learning environment that features live lectures and discussions with the course instructors and participants.
+A six-month online and fully interactive course, in which energy regulatory principles and case studies are studied together in-depth in a well-structured, flexible e-learning environment, featuring live lectures and discussions with the course instructors and participants.

 What you will learn: